bsc-pm/dlb/README.md

 ## Installation

 1. Build requirements
-    * A supported platform running Linux (i386, x86-64, ARM, PowerPC or IA64)
+    * A supported platform running GNU/Linux (i386, x86-64, ARM, PowerPC or IA64)
-    * GNU C/C++ compiler versions 4.4 or higher
+    * C compiler
     * Python 2.4 or higher
+    * GNU Autotools, only needed if you want to build from the repository.
-2. Download DLB code
+2. Download the DLB source code:
+    1. Either from our website: [DLB Downloads][].
-    1. From a git repository
+    2. Or from a git repository
         * Clone DLB repository
             * From GitHub: